xHybred/Hybred-Shaders/README.md

 **How It Works**

-This form of AA works by randomly sampling the geometry within a pixel rather than sampling the geometry at the pixel center
+This form of AA works by randomly sampling the geometry within a pixel rather than sampling the geometry at the pixel center.
+The idea is brought over from ray-tracing where the color of a pixel is determined by randomly sampling geometry within each pixel.
+It achieves perceptual smoothing of rendered images with zero impact to rendering performance.

 **Science**

 Due to persistence of vision successive frames appear blended.
-As a result the user just sees a smooth image free of jaggies, whereas temporal anti-aliasing adds additional processing steps by jittering and blending a sequence of frames, this anti-aliasing achieves a smoother image with zero impact to performance & no temporal motion issues
+As a result the user just sees a smooth image free of jaggies, whereas temporal anti-aliasing adds additional processing steps by jittering and blending a sequence of frames, this anti-aliasing achieves a smooth image with zero impact to performance & no temporal motion issues

 **Resources**